pouchdb/pouchdb/README.md

 A list of changes made to documents in the database, in the order they were made.

-* `include_docs`: Include the associated document with each change
+* `options.include_docs`: Include the associated document with each change
-* `continuous`: Use _longpoll_ feed
+* `options.continuous`: Use _longpoll_ feed
-* `conflicts`: Include conflicts
+* `options.conflicts`: Include conflicts
-* `descending`: Reverse the order of the output table
+* `options.descending`: Reverse the order of the output table
-* `filter`: Reference a filter function from a design document to selectively get updates
+* `options.filter`: Reference a filter function from a design document to selectively get updates
-* `since`: Start the results from the change immediately after the given sequence number
+* `options.since`: Start the results from the change immediately after the given sequence number

 <pre>
 db.changes(function(err, response) {